FixPlanet/org/constitution/boilerplate.md

 >        disadvantages of doing so.
 >    d.
 The supplier is absent from the part of any meeting at which there is
 >        discussion of the proposal to enter into a contract or arrangement with
->        her or him or they with regard to the supply of goods to the CIO.
+>        them with regard to the supply of goods to the CIO.
 >    e.
 The supplier does not vote on any such matter and is not to be counted
 >        when calculating whether a quorum of charity trustees is present at the
 >        meeting.